NCOR-Organization/ncor.us/docs/people.md

         <div class="grid-item-content">
             <h3><a href="https://philpeople.org/profiles/philip-reed?app=%27A%3D0%22%3EMarie-H%C3%A9l%C3%A8ne">Philip Reed</a></h3>
             Professor, Canisius University<br>
-            Fellow at the Romanell Center for Clinical Ethics and the Philosophy of Medicine <br>
+            Fellow, Romanell Center for Clinical Ethics and the Philosophy of Medicine <br>
             <p><em>Research in Ontological and Ethical aspects of Medicine, Politics, and Society</em></p>
         </div>
     </div>